This is the multi-page printable view of this section. Click here to print.

 | Number of records that can be registered per Hosted Zone | 100 |

-- Application for Public Domain Name and Public Hosted Zone use in the Korea South (kr-south) region is restricted.
+- Requests to use Public Domain Name and Public Hosted Zone in the Korea South (kr-south) region are restricted.

 The DNS service has no prerequisite services.